 Create colourful, abstract t-shirts or tote bags with stencils.
-In this introduction to contemporary art and printmaking, we’ll ground our creative works in a contemporary theme such as identity, relationships, or ambiguity.
+In this introduction to contemporary art and printmaking, we’ll ground our creative works in a contemporary theme such as identity, relationships, or money.
 Appropriate for all grades!
+Arts, health, social science.

 Screen Printing Party

 A guaranteed winner with any group, screenprinting parties allow everyone to shine and make their own tshirts or tote bags.
 Participants run their own screenprinting studio, building teamwork and a deeper understanding of their groups dynamics.Ask me about custom screens to support curriculum outcomes.